microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

-The proposed extension to HLSL should be relatively straightforward to adopt by current DXR implementations: `HitObject` merely decouples existing `TraceRay` functionality into two distinct stages; the traversal stage and the shading stage.
+The proposed extension to HLSL should be relatively straightforward to adopt by current DXR implementations: `HitObject` merely decouples existing `TraceRay` functionality into two distinct stages: the traversal stage and the shading stage.
 For SER's `ReorderThread`, the minimal allowed implementation is simply a no-op, while implementations that already employ more sophisticated scheduling